AdobeStock_40845235.jpeg

 It's a common frustration for patients of modern healthcare.
 We're different.
 We actually take the time to listen to you and all the details.
 Being fully heard is essential for true healing to occur.

-This represents about six percent of all adults.
-When you realize that only one percent of folks had discovered this therapy a decade ago, you begin to understand that acupuncture is becoming more mainstream in US medicine.
+This represents about ten percent of all adults.
+The numbers say it all: the use of acupuncture has doubled from 2002 to 2022.
+When you realize that not many folks had discovered this therapy a few decades ago, you begin to understand that acupuncture is clearly becoming more mainstream in US medicine.
 In fact, it is one of the few complementary medicine approaches covered by most health insurance plans.

 Quite simply, acupuncture works, is affordable and has practically no side-effects.
 Extensive research shows that the insertion of tiny, sterile needles—a practice that has been around for over two thousand years—helps to alleviate many conditions and improve overall well-being.